-As of December 31, 2017 and 2016, the risks and commitments correspond to the portfolio sold in 2007 to BBVA Banco Continental, Banco de Crédito del Peru, Banco Internacional del Perú - Interbank and Scotiabank Perú S.A.A.
+As of December 31, 2018 and 2017, the risks and commitments correspond to the part covered by the Fund, from the portfolio sold in 2007 to BBVA Banco Continental, Banco de Crédito del Peru, Banco Internacional del Perú - Interbank and Scotiabank Perú S.A.A.
 These caption is being updated for the portfolio recovery.